 On the first week October 2017, Napa, Sonoma, Mendocino and Lake counties were woken up by the ranging North Bay Fires with winds at high speeds.
 When the fires were over, the rest of the world was led to believe by the media that wine country was no longer there.
 But that is far from the truth!
 As a result, the brand new Astro Motel was force to open it's doors for it's first fire victims, including me.

-The motel was not rebuilt as a replica to the prior property, but more so as passageway into the American motor lodge era.
+The motel was not rebuilt as a replica to the prior property, but more so as a tribute to the American motor lodge era during the mid century.
 The motel has been updated with a modern space age Palm Springs vibe with each bedroom having its own unique furnishings and vintages pieces from the 1950 and 1960's.
 The rooms are designed as a gallery, giving you the option to purchase any item in the room.
 The Astro has several art pieces in storage, ready for replacement if a guest chooses to purchase one at check out, so don't feel bad if you want to purchase your lamp.
 Click HERE to see pictures of the rooms.

-The Spinster Sisters, who co own The Astro, open their award winning restaurant several blocks away.
-Their restaurant serves delicious dishes with as many local ingredients as possible, along with a great wine list.
+The Spinster Sisters, a restaurant located walking distance from the motel, co-own The Astro Motel.
+They opened their award winning restaurant several blocks away offering delicious dishes with as many local ingredients as possible, along with a great wine list.
 Click HERE to see the restaurant.

 The Astro is part of a new wave of lodging of “retro-boutique motels”, offering luxury modern accommodations at affordable lodging prices.
-The Astro Motel is now officially open and it’s 34 room building, continues to host local FEMMA victims who have suffered losses and visiting tourists whose financial support is more valuable than ever.
-The Astro Motel continues to be a FEMA-approved site for eligible fire survivors.
+The Astro Motel is now officially open and it’s 34 room building, and making upgrades and changes monthly.

 With permission from the city, The Astro Motel was allowed to transform the parking lot into an urban garden oasis with dozen of fruit trees, including three mature olive trees.
 These olive trees were also planted in hopes that the Spinster Sisters, will eventually harvest olive oil for their restaurant down the street.